 When preparing for a divorce (and during the divorce process), it is generally a good idea to avoid social media.
 Your spouse’s attorneys will be looking for ways to use your social media posts against you, and you do not want to inadvertently post something that could negatively impact your divorce.
 If you are unable to completely avoid social media, it's recommended to change your privacy settings ensuring only the appropriate parties are able to view your content.
 Making such content private is yet another layer of protection that will help you.

 With regard to establishing a parenting plan, the guiding principle in Georgia is to ensure that the plan serves the “best interests” of the children.
 This involves weighing several factors, and you will need to work with your attorney to develop a plan for demonstrating that your desired custody rights are also the most desirable for your children’s stability and developmental needs.

 Finally, it is important not to lose sight of the fact that divorce will fundamentally change your life.
 Will you be prepared for single life once your divorce is final?
 In addition to putting careful thought into the distribution of your marital assets, you will need to address the various financial aspects of your divorce as well.

 Schedule a Consultation at Stearns-Montgomery & Proctor

 If you would like to learn more about what you can expect and what steps you can take to prepare for your divorce, we invite you to schedule a confidential initial consultation.
-With four convenient office locations, we represent women in divorce throughout the Atlanta metro area.
+With five convenient office locations, we represent women in divorce throughout the Atlanta metro area.
 To schedule an appointment at your convenience, call Stearns-Montgomery & Proctor at (678) 971-3413 or request a consultation online today.